pods-framework/pods/readme.txt

 == Changelog ==

-= 2.3.11 - October 12th, 2013 =
+= 2.3.12 - October 15th, 2013 =
 * Be on the look out for Pods 2.4, officially in development and in Beta soon!
 It will include our new Loop and Repeatable fields
-* Fixed: User / Post field value saving with better nonce handling
-* Fixed: pods_v_set saving for user meta
+* Improved: Meta object caching now improved
+* Fixed: Some users experienced an issue with a reference error
 * Found a bug?
 Have a great feature idea?
 Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
 * Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

+= 2.3.11 - October 12th, 2013 =
+* Fixed: User / Post field value saving with better nonce handling
+* Fixed: pods_v_set saving for user meta

 = 2.3.10 - October 11th, 2013 =
 * Added: Ability to set 'output' type in Pods::field() to 'pods' for Relationship fields related to a Pod, which will return an array of fully functional 'pods' objects for further advanced code